The pros and cons of equity release

 Many equity release providers now offer lifetime mortgages with an option to make voluntary repayments – either monthly or on a flexible ad-hoc basis.
 This can help to lessen the impact of compound interest.

 Also, always make sure your provider is a member of the Equity Release Council.
-Then your lifetime mortgage will include a “no negative equity guarantee”, meaning you will never owe more than the value of your property.
+This way your lifetime mortgage will include a “no negative equity guarantee”, ensuring you will never owe more than the value of your property.

 3. The value of your estate is reduced